hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

 down`, `page up` and `end` keys below them.
 The `delete` and `insert` keys are on the far right.

-On the bottom left the `func layer` key goes to the **function layer**.
+On the bottom left the `func layer` key switches the keyboard into the **function layer**.
 The `left button` and `right button` keys serve as alternative mouse buttons when using an external trackball or trackpad.

-The final keys on the left side are Vim
+There are a set of `tab` keys on the left hand side for navigating between tabs and windows: `control-tab`, `alt-tab` and `win/cmd-tab`.

-shortcuts: `capital-v` to enter visual mode and `colon` to enter cmdline mode.
+The final keys on the left side are Vim shortcuts: `capital-V` to enter visual mode and `colon` to enter cmdline mode.

 The thumb keys remain consistent: `shift` and `enter` on the inside keys and `base layer` on the outside left thumb key.
-All three of these keys return to the **base layer**.
+All three of these keys return the keyboard to the **base layer**.

 ## Function Layer